2010 United States House of Representatives elections in Utah: District 2

 Matheson raised $1,803,801 and spent $2,465,527.
 Philpot raised $386,467 and spent the same amount.
 Glissmeyer raised $8,987 and spent $11,150.

 In a poll of 200 registered voters, conducted by Western Wats between September 30 and October 3, 2010, Matheson led with 46 percent to Philpot's 30 percent.
 A poll of 226 likely voters, conducted by Dan Jones & Associates, the results of which were published in October 2010, found Matheson leading with 57 percent to Philpot's 31 percent, while Glissmeyer and Hinton had the support of 1 percent apiece, less than 1 percent backed Hill, and 9 percent were undecided.
 In a poll of 400 likely voters, conducted by Mason-Dixon Polling & Research Inc. between October 25 and 27, 2010, 48 percent of respondents supported Matheson while 35 percent favored Philpot and 11 percent were undecided.
 A poll of 456 active voters, conducted by Dan Jones & Associates between October 25 and 28, 2010, found Matheson leading with 51 percent to Philpot's 39 percent, while 1 percent supported Hinton, 1 percent backed other candidates, and 7 percent were undecided.

-In October 2010 The Cook Political Report rated the race as "Likely Democratic".
 Prior to the election FiveThirtyEights forecast gave Matheson an 87 percent chance of winning and projected that he would receive 53 percent of the vote to Philpot's 44 percent.
 On election day Matheson was re-elected with 50 percent of the vote to Philpot's 46 percent.
 Matheson was again re-elected in 2012 and retired rather than seeking re-election in 2014.
 He was succeeded by Republican Mia Love.